8 Tips for Booking Your Wedding Makeup Artist

 8. Don’t book your makeup artist based on price alone

-Remember it’s not like buying a product where shopping around gets you the exact same item at a much lower price.
-When it comes to booking wedding day services it’s like comparing apples with oranges, you just can’t compare two service providers based on price alone as the end result will always be different, the service and personal touch they provide, plus their experience.
+Remember this isn’t like buying a product where shopping around gets you the exact same item at a lower price.
+When it comes to booking wedding day services it’s like comparing apples with oranges, you just can’t compare two service providers based on price alone as the end result will always be different, the service, the personal touch they provide, plus their experience.

 How much you pay for your wedding day makeup will depend on who you book, how long they’ve been in business, their level of service, the market you’re getting married in and how in-demand the artist is.

 I can’t deny the financial investment of a wedding day can add up.
-But knowing what I know of what goes on in the beauty industry, trying to find the lowest price when it comes to makeup can come at a price.
+But knowing what I know of what goes on in the beauty industry, trying to find the lowest price when it comes to makeup can cost you in other ways.

-Let’s say you receive a quote for makeup and it comes in with a difference of $250 to another.
+Let’s say you receive a quote for makeup and its $250 more than another.
 Divide that amount over the months you have to save before the wedding (perhaps 12-18 months) and that’s only $21-$14 extra a month to save for a once in a lifetime event and photographs you’ll forever cherish.
-The math speaks for itself.
+The math speaks for itself!

 My Tip: Read reviews on Google and Facebook and other review platforms.
 See what words past clients use to describe their experiences…are clients saying their experience was just ‘great’ or did they say ‘she went above and beyond and made me feel and look amazing.
 I felt on top of the world’.